Guide To Deed Restricted Communities

 - Sharing of expenses: People don’t have to pay for their own pool, shuffleboard courts, snow removal or lawn care in HOAs that provide these services.
 Those who would like these items may benefit from the fact that expenses like these are shared across the association.

-The Risks And Drawbacks Of A Deed Restricted Community
+The Risks And Drawbacks Of Living In A Deed Restricted Community

 For some people, the drawbacks of living in a community with deed restrictions may outweigh any benefits.
-If you’re the type of property owner who chafes at anyone telling you that you can’t paint your house magenta or put up a blowup decoration of Homer Simpson in a Santa outfit during the holidays (or conversely, that you must decorate during the season), the restrictions placed by HOAs may not be for you.
+If you’re the type of property owner who doesn’t like being told what you can and can’t do with your home, then living in a deed restricted community may not be for you.

-In addition to the limitation of your individual liberties, it can also limit your ability to sell the house to whomever you want in some cases.
+In addition to the limitation of your individual liberties, buying a house in a deed restricted community can also limit your ability to sell the house to whomever you want in some cases.
 This is because deed restrictions are considered an encumbrance.
 An encumbrance is a claim that another person or entity has to your property.

 In the case of most deed restrictions enforced by an HOA, new owners have to agree to the rules put in place by the neighborhood or condo association.
-This may limit the potential pool of people who are willing to buy your property.
+This may limit the potential pool of home buyers who are willing to buy your property.